The selected performance is NOT available for sale.

 RULES for VOTING (VERY IMPORTANT!!!)

 ~YOU MUST RATE EACH PLAY FROM 1 - 10 IN THE PROGRAM YOU ARE ATTENDING.
+PLEASE RATE THEM IN ORDER OF PREFERENCE, 10 BEING MOST PREFERRED (all shows will get a different number).
 During Finals, you will have the option to vote for Best Actress, Actor, Director, and Play.

 ~INCOMPLETE BALLOTS will not be counted